WordPress and Wix are two of the most popular website building tools out there.

 Here’s what the main WordPress dashboard looks like:

 Here’s what the content editing screen looks like in WordPress:

-How flexible WordPress is
+How flexible is WordPress?

-WordPress is the more flexible than Wix.
+WordPress is more flexible than Wix.

-What this means is quite simply that if you need any feature at all, there’s a high likelihood someone’s already built a plugin that makes it available.
+What this means is simply that if you need any feature at all, there’s a high likelihood someone’s already built a plugin that makes it available.
 And what’s more, that plugin is probably free.

 WordPress is also the most popular tool on this list – with nearly 30% of all websites using WordPress – which is perhaps the main evidence of its versatility.
-Well known brands like BBC or Time, famous artists like Beyonce or The Rolling Stones all use WordPress.
-Online stores, blogs, magazine websites, portfolios, membership websites, business-card sites, you name it, WordPress can run everything.
+Well-known brands like BBC or Time, famous artists like Beyonce or The Rolling Stones all use WordPress.
+Online stores, blogs, magazine websites, portfolios, membership websites, business-card sites – you name it – WordPress can run everything.
 And I do mean everything.

 - Use WordPress if you want to build your website on a budget.
 Even though you have to pay for the domain name and hosting, WordPress is still the most affordable solution on this list.